Tuesday, March 31, 2009

 Delaney, Frank.
 Shannon (Random $26).

-A rousing tale of forbidden shannonlove, civil war, horrible death and other things Irish.
+A rousing tale of forbidden love, civil war, horrible death and other things Irish.
 Ireland-born novelist Delaney never met a turning point in the Emerald Isle's history that he didn't like.
 With this entry in his ongoing epic cycle of novels, he turns to a big one: the bloody strife that accompanied the birth of the Irish Free State in 1922 and '23.
 American priest Robert Shannon lands on Ireland's shore just as the bullets start flying, and bad luck for him: A former chaplain serving with the U.S. Marines in France during World War I, he suffers from a textbook case of shell shock...
 Morbid irritability being an Irish specialty, Shannon fits right in with the village folk he is called to serve... how Shannon manages to keep from cracking up in his war-torn adopted country [as he travels along the River Shannon] makes for a fine adventure in storytelling.
 A well-crafted, satisfying work of historical fiction, as are all of Delaney's novels; respectful of the facts while not cowed by them, and full of life," says Kirkus.

 Greeley, Andrew M. Irish Tweed (Forge $25).